 This included our entryway, powder room, living room, laundry room, kitchen and staircase.
 We figured we may as well live through the mess once rather than room by room.
 (In retrospect, we really didn’t know the chaos we were getting ourselves into, but it’s all over now and we survived to tell about it!)

 We installed flat stock MDF in a shaker or craftsman style to match our new 3-panel doors.
+Shaker is known for its clean lines and simple details which seem to stand the test of time.
 It’s the same classic look we selected for our basement development a few years earlier.

 Keeping trim styles consistent throughout a home helps to create good flow.
 Be sure to consider door trim, window trim, baseboard trim and possibly crown moulding when you’re planning your own renovation, whether it’s all at once or room-by-room.